sebastian-sauer/gitea-conventional-comments-button/README.md

 # Conventional Comments button for gitea

-This is a tiny extension that adds a conventional comment button to gitea pull request comments, allowing to quickly leave a structured semantic comment during your PR reviews!
+This is a tiny extension that adds conventional comment buttons to gitea pull request comments, allowing to quickly leave a structured semantic comment during your PR reviews in [gitea](https://gitea.io)!

-This extension only works with gitea versions >= 1.20.

-## Attribution

-This project was forked from https://gitlab.com/conventionalcomments/conventional-comments-button to make it usable with gitea.

-Please see LICENSE file for the original license.
+For more information on conventional comments please see [the conventional comments homepage](https://conventionalcomments.org/).

 ## Demo